Archive-42/redux-docs/md-docs/examples.md

 <span class="token plain">npm install</span>

-<span class="token plain">npm start</span>

-Copy

-Or check out the [sandbox](../../codesandbox.io/s/github/reduxjs/redux/tree/master/examples/shopping-cart.html):
+<span class="token plain">npm start</span>Or check out the [sandbox](../../codesandbox.io/s/github/reduxjs/redux/tree/master/examples/shopping-cart.html):

 This example shows important idiomatic Redux patterns that become important as your app grows.
 In particular, it shows how to store entities in a normalized way by their IDs, how to compose reducers on several levels, and how to define selectors alongside the reducers so the knowledge about the state shape is encapsulated.
 It also demonstrates logging with [Redux Logger](../../github.com/LogRocket/redux-logger.html) and conditional dispatching of actions with [Redux Thunk](../../github.com/reduxjs/redux-thunk.html) middleware.